D-Bhatta/OpenCV-Masker-Django/notes/Notes_checklist_creation_and_deployment.md

 - Create a django project
 - Deploy to python anywhere
-- Add a remote in local

 ## Main tasks

 - Create a django project `django_apps`
 - Create a django app called `opencv_masker`
 - Deploy to pythonanywhere
-- Add pythonanywhere as a remote

 ## Create a django project `django_apps`